JuliaGraphics/Luxor.jl/docs/src/basics.md

 pie
 ```

 A *squircle* is a cross between a square and a circle.
-You can adjust the squariness and circularity of it to taste:
+You can adjust the squariness and circularity of it to taste by supplying a value for keyword `rt`:

 ```@example
 using Luxor # hide